Vietnam.vn - Nền tảng quảng bá Việt Nam

 Công LuậnCông Luận01/02/2024

-During a US Senate hearing on Wednesday (January 31), a senator accused Facebook founder Mark Zuckerberg of unintentionally creating a “killer product.”
-Zuckerberg later apologized to parents whose children were affected by the company’s online platform.
+During a Senate hearing on Wednesday (January 31), a senator accused Facebook founder Mark Zuckerberg of inadvertently creating a "killer product."
+Zuckerberg subsequently apologized to parents whose children were affected by the company's online platform.

-“I’m sorry for everything you’ve been through,” Zuckerberg told parents at the hearing, some of whom held up photos of their children.
-“No one should ever have to go through what your family has endured.”
+"I'm sorry for everything everyone has been through," Zuckerberg told parents at the hearing, some of whom held up photos of their children.
+"No one should have to go through what your families have had to endure."

-US senator tells CEO Zuckerberg Facebook is killing people photo 1
+US senator tells CEO Zuckerberg Facebook is killing people (image 1)

 Mark Zuckerberg at a US Senate hearing on January 31, 2024.
 Photo: DW

-This is a session called "Big Tech and the Online Child Sexual Exploitation Crisis," where the US Senate Judiciary Committee convened tech executives such as CEO Zuckerberg, TikTok CEO Chouzi Chew, Snapchat co-founder Evan Spiegel, Discord CEO Jason Citron, and X social network CEO Linda Yaccarino to discuss the issue of the same name.
+This is a session titled "Big Tech and the Online Child Sexual Exploitation Crisis," where the US Senate Judiciary Committee convened tech executives such as TikTok CEO Zuckerberg, TikTok CEO Chouzi Chew, Snapchat co-founder Evan Spiegel, Discord CEO Jason Citron, and X social media CEO Linda Yaccarino to discuss the issue of the same name.

-In his opening remarks, Senate Committee Chairman Dick Durbin said technology companies must be held accountable for many of the dangers children face online.
+In his opening remarks at the session, U.S. Senate Committee Chairman Dick Durbin stated that technology companies must be held accountable for the many dangers children face online.

-“Design choices or companies that fail to build trust and safety, and relentlessly attract users and profits at the expense of basic safety regulations, put our children at risk,” he said.
+"Design choices and companies' failure to build trust and safety, relentlessly pursuing users and profits despite basic safety regulations, put our children at risk," he said.

-Meanwhile, Senator Lindsey Graham said: "Mr. Zuckerberg, I know you don't mean it like that, but you have blood on your hands.
+Meanwhile, Senator Lindsey Graham said: "Mr. Zuckerberg, I know you didn't mean it that way, but you have blood on your hands.
 You have a product that is killing people."

-US Senator tells CEO Zuckerberg Facebook is killing people photo 2
+US senator tells CEO Zuckerberg Facebook is killing people (image 2)

-Zuckerberg told lawmakers that keeping children safe online has been a challenge since the internet began.
-"As criminals evolve their tactics, we have to evolve our defenses," the Meta CEO said.
+Zuckerberg told lawmakers that keeping children safe online has been a challenge since the internet first emerged.
+"Criminals evolve their tactics, and we have to evolve our defenses too," the Meta CEO said.

-The tech billionaire added that research shows that on balance, social media does not harm young people's mental health.
+The tech billionaire added that research shows that, in moderation, social media does not harm the mental health of young people.

-He revealed plans to invest more than $2 billion in trust and safety on his social media platform.
-"This year alone, we have 40,000 safety experts working on this," Chew said.
+He revealed plans to invest over $2 billion in building trust and safety on his social media platform.
+Chew stated, "This year alone, we have 40,000 safety professionals working on this topic."

-Meta also said its 40,000 employees work on online safety and $20 billion has been invested since 2016 to make the platform safer.
+Meta also stated that its 40,000 employees work on online safety and that $20 billion has been invested since 2016 to help make the platform more secure.

-Meanwhile, the focus of the session was Meta, the company that owns the world's leading platforms Facebook and Instagram, which said it would block direct messages from strangers to teenagers.
+Meanwhile, at the heart of the meeting, Meta, the company that owns the world's leading platforms Facebook and Instagram, announced it would block direct messages from strangers to teenagers.

-Meta also tightened restrictions on teen content on Instagram and Facebook, making it harder for teens to access posts discussing suicide, self-harm, or eating disorders.
+Meta also tightened content restrictions for teenagers on Instagram and Facebook.
+This made it more difficult for teenagers to access posts discussing suicide, self-harm, or eating disorders.

 Hoai Phuong (according to AP, AFP, DW)